Tevin-Isaac/Vehicle-Parking-System/README.md

  - `<ADDRESS>` is the address of the recipient.
 To get the address from the principal, you can use the helper function from the marketplace canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.

 After which the account wallet reflects the amount.
-From this point The Rent functionality passes archieving Transfer of tokens to the Farm Creator/Owner
+From this point The Rent functionality passes archieving Transfer of tokens to the Vehicle Owner